-Prerequisite: second-year standing in the Visual Communications program and concurrent enrollment in VC284.
-Sp
+Prerequisite: second-year standing in the Visual Communications program and concurrent enroll-

 VC284 Portfolio Preparation 2 class and 4 lab hrs/wk, 4 cr.

 Serves as a capstone course for all students in the Visual Communications program.
 Includes portfolio building, job markets, résumés and business stationery, and mock interviews.
 Participation in a class portfolio show is a graduation requirement.
 Prerequisite: second-year standing in the Visual Communications program and concurrent enrollment in VC241 and VC283.
 Sp